 Problem solving activities are primarily designed to help a group or team through a process of first identifying problems and challenges, ideating on possible solutions, and then evaluating the most suitable.

-Finding effective solutions to complex problems isn’t easy, but by using the right techniques, methods, and games, you can help your team be more efficient in the process.
+Finding effective solutions to complex problems isn’t easy, but by using the right techniques, methods, games and creativity exercises can help your team be more efficient in the process.

 Remember that not all problems are the same, and organizations of different sizes, business stages and industries require different problem solving techniques.
 Solutions are also likely to be different based on the team attempting to deliver them.